Active ingredients: letrozole

 What it is used for

-Treatment of postmenopausal women with hormone receptor positive breast cancer (see "Clinical Trials").
-The safety and efficacy of neoadjuvant use has not been established.
+Indicated for the treatment of post menopausal women with hormone receptor positive breast cancer.
+The safety and efficacy of neoadjuvant use of Letrozole has not been established.
 Letrozole is not indicated in hormone receptor negative disease.

 How to take it